Government Documents, Data and Maps/GIS

 Expertise is provided for the government documents collection by the library to make the task less time-consuming for faculty, students and staff.
 Finding what you need is a challenge simply because governments do not tend to publish in a predictable or well-documented manner as is the case with other commercial publishers.

-The Department collects materials from all levels of government, ranging from local and provincial to federal to international.
-It is one of New Brunswick's five full depository members of the Canadian government's Depository Services Program, as well as serving as a depository for the European Union, Asian Development Bank, and United Nations.
-Notable in the collection are the British Parliamentary Publications, and the American congressional publications-as well as Canadian federal publications dating back to the late 1800s.
-The Department has also provided an on-line version of early Royal Commissions of New Brunswick through the Electronic Text Centre.
+The collection includes materials from all levels of government, ranging from local and provincial to federal to international.
+UNB Libraries was a full depository member of the Canadian government's Depository Services Program, as well as as a depository for the European Union, Asian Development Bank, and United Nations.
+Notable in the collection are the British Parliamentary Publications, and the American congressional publications as well as Canadian federal publications dating back to the late 1800s.
+Along with collecting print holdings staff worked to provided an on-line version of early Royal Commissions of New Brunswick through the Centre for Digital Scholarship.

 It has been said that maps are the definition of a country; without maps and spatial data, nations would not exist as we know them.